apache/bigtop/bigtop-deploy/puppet/README.md

 # puppet apply -d --modulepath="bigtop-deploy/puppet/modules:/etc/puppet/modules" bigtop-deploy/puppet/manifests/site.pp
 </pre>

-When gridgain-hadoop accelerator is deployed the client configs are placed under /etc/hadoop/gridgain.client.conf.
-All one needs to do to run Mapreduce jobs on gridgain-hadoop grid is to set HADOOP_CONF_DIR=/etc/hadoop/gridgain.client.conf in the client session.
+When ignite-hadoop accelerator is deployed the client configs are placed under /etc/hadoop/ignite.client.conf.
+All one needs to do to run Mapreduce jobs on ignite-hadoop grid is to set HADOOP_CONF_DIR=/etc/hadoop/ignite.client.conf in the client session.